localstack/docs/content/en/tutorials/using-terraform-with-testcontainers-and-localstack/index.md

 ### Using init hooks directly

-Let's first have a look at how you can leverage Terraform init hooks to configure services directly in LocalStack at startup.
+Let's first take a look at how you can use Terraform init hooks to create AWS resources automatically when LocalStack starts up.
-After establishing this foundation, we will proceed to integrate these configurations with Testcontainers to further enhance our development and testing workflow.
+After establishing this foundation, we will proceed to integrate this feature with Testcontainers to further enhance our development and testing workflow.

-To use Terraform configuration files as initialization hooks in LocalStack, start by installing the necessary extension with the configuration flag
-**`EXTENSION_AUTO_INSTALL="localstack-extension-terraform-init"`**.
-This will install both `Terraform` and `tflocal` into your LocalStack container.
-Mount your `main.tf` file directly into the **`/etc/localstack/init/ready.d`** directory.
-Upon LocalStack's startup, if a `main.tf` is detected in any init stage directory, the extension will automatically execute **`tflocal init`** and **`tflocal apply`** within that directory.

 {{< callout "note">}}
 If you're new to Terraform, you can quickly familiarize yourself with the basic commands by reading the [getting started tutorials](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/aws-change) on their official documentation page.
 {{< /callout >}}

-If you mount a directory instead of a single file, the AWS Terraform provider does not need to be downloaded each time, and any state files created will be in your host directory, potentially requiring `sudo` to modify or delete.

 #### Examples